k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

     make: *** [Makefile:136: all] Error 2
 ```

-Before installing Arch Linux, I tried to build RGM using my Ubuntu machine but same error.
-That was before being accepted in GSoC.
+Before installing Arch Linux, I attempted to build RGM on my Ubuntu machine, but encountered the same error.
+This was before I was accepted into GSoC.

-In this bonding period, I didn't do much as I was busy with my final exams.
+During the bonding period, I wasn’t able to contribute much, as I was occupied with my final exams.

-Late in the bonding period, specifically on May 24th, I want to start writing some code so started wondering where to put it.
-The whole organization of the project is still unclear.
+Later in the bonding period, specifically on May 24th, I wanted to begin writing some code but was unsure where to place it, as the overall project structure was still unclear.

-Anyway, The graph backend is not related to the ``Graphics_Systems``, although, it will require a system to render the generated shader.
-I think the most suitable location is inside ``Universal_System``.
-Josh was also fine with this location.
+In any case, the graph backend isn't directly related to the `Graphics_Systems`, although it will require a system for rendering the generated shaders.
+After some thought, I concluded that the most suitable location for it would be within the `Universal_System`, and Josh agreed with this placement.

-The expected structure of my files will be:
+Here’s the expected structure of my files:

 ```
 enigma-dev